h3ct0rb3t/CNCInk-V1/CAD/MACHINE_COMPONENTS.md

 ### Functional Overview

 The UV curing chamber enables post-print curing of UV-curable inks, which are essential for achieving fast ink cross-linking and high color saturation on many substrates.
-The chamber uses a 395nm UV-A lamp, bolted to a
+The chamber uses a 395nm UV-A lamp, bolted to an acrylic chamber rated for UV light, enabling the researcher to observe the samples inside without risk, even with no eyewear.

+The UV lamp is connected to microcontroller, enabling multiple curing and printing sessions in a single run for the same substrate.

 ---